 A: Every effort is made to ensure that students have a rewarding first day at Academy and the Academy team would be happy to speak with you about any questions or concerns you may have.
 We work closely with instructors to make sure students’ and families’ expectations are met and the content is what was hoped for.
 No payment is due until your child’s placement is confirmed, at which time, a non-refundable $50 deposit is required per confirmed class.
 The tuition less paid deposits is due after the first class meeting.
 Should your child withdraw before the second class meeting, you are responsible for the deposit amount only.
 No refunds are given for withdrawals after the second class.

-A: Students are expected to attend classes on time.
+A: Students are expected to attend classes regularly and on time.
 While homework assignments are optional, teachers may ask students to complete some work outside of class to enhance their learning experience.
 Students are also expected to follow Academy’s Student Code of Conduct, which supports IEA’s core values of Integrity, Creativity, Passion and Perseverance.

 A: Academy classes provide a safe space for positive interactions with peers, inquiry, deep-dives into topics students are passionate about, and project-based mastery.
 While each individual class is different, classes are always varied, engaging, stimulating, hands-on, interdisciplinary, and fun.